kukuu/React-Router-Server-Side-Rendering/README.md

 ### Note
 Evaluate your project to a conclusion, and  to estimate if the complexities in making your application Universal is worth the benefit in the end.
 From the points made above.

+SEO compatible isomorphic applications can be achieved these days using static geneators like Gatsby - https://github.com/kukuu/GatsbyJS/tree/master, and other middlewares including NextJS - https://github.com/kukuu/siliconlabs/tree/master/nextrematch .